The decline bench press can be an effective exercise to improve the development of your lower pecs.

 The vertical dip is performed on parallel bars, which is in contrast to the horizontal dip where your feet are elevated on a bench.

-The vertical dip will target your lower pecs to a greater extent compared with the horizontal dip, which is more for isolating the triceps.
-If you’re wondering how to do a decline bench press without a bench this is an excellent alternative.
+The vertical dip will target your lower pecs to a greater extent than the horizontal dip, which is more for isolating the triceps.
+This is an excellent alternative if you're wondering how to do a decline bench press without a bench.

-The vertical dip will be more similiar to a decline bench press if you lean forward with your torso rather than keeping your back vertical.
+The vertical dip will be more similar to a decline bench press if you lean forward with your torso rather than keeping your back vertical.

 For a head-to-head exercise comparison, check out my article on Dips vs Decline Bench Press.